Introduction

 # Include sources from archive roots

-canon facts --include-archived
+canon facts --by-root

 canon facts --key source.ext --by-root